Cairnpapple Hill

 Then it was on to Cairnpapple Hill.
 I can’t imagine why I have lived in Scotland for nearly 30 years and never visited this significant site.
 It’s just a short climb from the road to the once-sacred hilltop where people first raised monuments 5500 years ago.
 Today you can see a Neolithic henge, the site of a great timber circle and a Bronze Age cist grave (now protected by a modern, domed chamber which you climb into by ladder).
 The views stretch from one coast to the other – partly obliterated by approaching storms.

-Both Torpichen and Cairnpapple are managed by Historic Scotland where you can find out more about them.
+Both Torpichen and Cairnpapple are managed by Historic Environment Scotland where you can find out more about them.

 We had intended to continue walking, but the weather prompted us to go a bit further by car, stopping at the Scottish Korean War Memorial – there was a memorial here already, apparently, but the current one (2013) is designed to be a permanent structure.
 It was sunny again when we arrived so we climbed the hill behind the monument, Witchcraig.
 On the hilltop is a Refuge Stone marking an old boundary where those on the run could seek sanctuary – it’s connected to Torpichen – and the Witchcraig Wall, an enclosure with 43 special stones built into it, collected from across Central Scotland.
 (See also the interesting three-way bench attached.
 Is this an exciting variation on the kissing-seat?)